Step 1: An allegation of discrimination or harassment is reported to the Office of Discrimination and Harassment (ODH)

 There is no violation of the policy, but the behavior was inappropriate.

-The ODH does not have the authority to impose disciplinary action.
+The ODH does not have the authority to recommend disciplinary action.
 It is also a violation of the policies for an individual to make an intentionally false complaint of discrimination, harassment or related retaliation or to provide intentionally false information regarding a complaint.

 Julia Paris, J.D.
 Discrimination and Harassment Officer Title IX Coordinator email@example.com